dominusmars/Jackal/README.md

 ## known issues

--   Fix new logs comming in causing filters to reset
 -   No way to stop logs from resetting state.
 -   When logs come in it keeps everything open